Tiger tattoos are popular with all gender identities.

 A tiger can’t change its stripes, but you might be able to add some to your sleeve.

-Tiger tattoos are popular with all gender identities.
 Most tiger tattoos are done in the traditional art styles of India, China, and Japan.

 This is due to the great amount of symbolism the tiger holds in these countries.

-They’ve been immortalized in art, sculpture and tattoo for years.
+They’ve been immortalized in art, sculpture, and tattoo for years.

 Some animal enthusiasts will choose a less stylized tiger, opting for a tiger portrait tattoo instead.